KaiserWerk/CertMaker/docs/security.md

 ### Generation of private keys

-*CertMaker* currently uses ECDSA for private key generation.
-That goes for the root private key as well.
+*CertMaker* uses the key algorithm which is set in the configuration.
+If not set, default 'rsa' is assumed.

-I consider adding a system setting so you can switch the algorithm via web UI, possible algorithms would be RSA, ECDSA and ED25519.
+Other possible values are 'ecdsa' and 'ed25519'.